gabemcwilliams/gabemcwilliams/README.md

 <br>

-**My personal and professional roadmap includes**
+**My personal and professional roadmap:**

-- Applying systems and monitoring experience to build **resilient, production-ready ML platforms**
+- Leverage systems and monitoring expertise to deliver **resilient, production-grade ML platforms**
-- Evolving from batch jobs and scheduled automation into **real-time inference and event-driven action**
+- Transition from scheduled automation to **real-time inference and event-driven architectures**
-- Expanding into **edge AI and robotics**, using learned thresholds and local inference for **autonomous decision-making at scale**
+- Advance into **edge AI and robotics**, applying local inference and threshold-based logic for **autonomous, scalable decision-making**

 <br>

 ---